Workforce development: Creation of a sector-based program

 Sector-based strategies are designed to fit the needs of both industry employers and workers who want to improve their skills and advance their career development.
 By definition, sector-based approaches must target a specific industry.

 An initial assessment can reveal which industries would be good targets for a region, and assessments during the program can help refine the program's focus.

 Appropriate strategies are typically created through networks and partnerships.
 These partnerships are designed to connect low-income or disadvantaged individuals with employment in jobs that offer the promise of financial stability and significant growth in the industry in the near future.

 Community involvement is also an important component in building a sector-based strategy.
 Specifically, the involvement of an intermediary with deep knowledge of the industry is necessary.
 The intermediary can facilitate partnerships with employers, and help create solutions for both employers and potential employees.
 Employers will be encouraged to participate in activities such as developing curriculum, creating evaluation and assessment tools, and committing to job shadow programs.

 Because the sector approach targets an entire sector, rather than a single company, a sector strategy often involves the government working side by side with industry leaders to help an entire sector become more competitive.

 Potential barriers

 Several potential barriers exist for employing sector-based work force development strategies.
 First, in many regions a skills gap exists between what workers know and what employers need.
 Although demand might be high for a particular occupation, it may be unrealistic to train a low-skill population in the necessary skills.

 Second, rapid change makes sector-based strategies difficult.
 Quick turnover in technology can make a training program obsolete in a few years.
 There is also the recent development of companies outsourcing or sub-contracting as well as giving out temporary work.
 In order to be competitive in the marketplace they need to reduce costs and increase flexibility.

 Last, many potential workers in the United States demonstrate low literacy or educational levels.
-In some regions, work force development programs will have to teach basic skills like reading as well as giving instruction in more specialized tasks.
+In some regions, work force development programs will have to spend resources teaching basic life skills like literacy or budgeting, before moving on to relevant employment and workforce trainings.